 One important note if you’re going to use the potable water fill and dump station only.
 Usage of water-fill-or-dump-station-only does not allow trash/refuse disposal or shower usage which we found odd considering it cost using the dump station costs $15.
 Arizona State Parks seemingly has fees for everything.

-We loved Cattail Cove State Park Campground and WILL visit again.
+We loved Cattail Cove State Park Campground.
 It’s now one of our favorites and we will camp there again!
+Perhaps you should check it out too because we think it will be one of your favorite Arizona State Park campgrounds too!

 Check out our other Campground and RV Park Reviews!